sebkolind/volcano/README.md

 # Volcano 🌋

-An extendable & lightweight flat-file blog and website constructor.
+An lightweight flat-file blog and website constructor.

 ## Features